jback08/FairShip/field/README.md

 The script [g4Config.C](../gconfig/g4Config.C) creates a ShipFieldMaker pointer, whose makeFields function takes a control file that specifies what magnetic fields are required for the simulation.
+This script can also generate plots of the magnitude of the magnetic field in the z-x, z-y and/or x-y plane using the plotField functions in [ShipFieldMaker](ShipFieldMaker.h).
 The location of the control file, and any field maps that it uses, must be specified relative to the VMCWORKDIR directory.

 The structure of the control file, such as [BFieldSetup.txt](BFieldSetup.txt), uses specific keywords to denote what each line represents: